Cooling of the Moon after formation

-I am currently analyzing student data generated by the Habitable Worlds online science course offered by Arizona State University.
+Part of my dissertation work involved trying to understand the role of emotions on student learning.
+Specifically, I considered how students' attitudes towards science may affect their course performance.
+I did statistical analyses on surveys taken by students of the Habitable Worlds online science course offered by Arizona State University.
 Habitable Worlds is built on the Smart Sparrow architecture and is an adaptive learning environment that aims to help students learn by asking them to tackle one of humanities biggest questions: are we alone in the universe?
-The course helps students understand fundamental scientific concepts as they work through the Drake equation.
+As such the course is organized around the Drake equation.

-At UC Santa Cruz, I worked on the lunar asymmetry problem (see Our 2011 LPSC abstract).
-Due to the fact that the Moon is tidally locked we can only see the nearside of the Moon from the Earth while the farside of the Moon faces away from us.
+As part of my master's degree, I worked on the lunar asymmetry problem (see our 2011 LPSC abstract).
+Due to the fact that the Moon is tidally locked we can only see the nearside of the Moon (left side of the images) from the Earth while the farside of the Moon (right side of the images) faces away from us.
 It has been long known that the nearside and the farside of the Moon are geologically distinct.
-The darker areas (the result of ancient volcanism) and certain interesting chemical elements such as thorium are concentrated on the nearside.
+For example, the darker areas that you see when you look at the Moon at night are the result of ancient volcanism and are concentrated on the nearside.
+In addition, certain interesting chemical elements, such as thorium, are also concentrated on the nearside.
 On the other hand, the farside topography is on average higher and the crustal thickness on the farside is on average greater than the nearside.
 Even though these features have been observed for a long time there has not been a comprehensive explanation as to why the Moon is asymmetric.